bees1245/Holy-Bible-XML-Format/README.md

 The response contains the structured analysis and, if requested, a reusable data bundle.
-The root metadata endpoint (`GET /`) now lists every built-in language profile so clients can select a compatible transliteration strategy ahead of time, and advertises the available capabilities (structured analysis, knowledge-base export, and bundle generation).
+The root metadata endpoint (`GET /`) now lists every built-in language profile so clients can select a compatible transliteration strategy ahead of time, and advertises the available capabilities (structured analysis, silent writing titles, knowledge-base export, and bundle generation).

 ### Language profiles